Jedt3D/Jedt3D.github.io/README.md

-# skoodeskill.github.io
+# Jedt3D.github.io

-A Jekyll Website for my company blog.
+A Jekyll Website for my personal blog.

 Looking forward to see some articles.